Rashida Jones & Bill Murray Play A Father-Daughter Duo In Sofia Coppola's Latest Movie

 Felix's sketchy pearls of wisdom aside, the movie seems like a natural addition to the Coppola cannon, which has focused on family ties in the past — albeit in wildly different ways — with films like The Virgin Suicides, Marie Antoinette, and Somewhere.

-On the Rocks, the first original film produced under a new Apple TV/A24 partnership, will be released in theaters and on Apple TV+ in October.
+On the Rocks, the first original film produced under a new Apple TV/A24 partnership, will be released in theatres and on Apple TV+ in October.
 Watch the full trailer below.

-On the Rocks, the first original film produced under a new Apple TV/A24 partnership, will be released in theaters and on Apple TV+ in October.
+On the Rocks, the first original film produced under a new Apple TV/A24 partnership, will be released in theatres and on Apple TV+ in October.
 Watch the full trailer below.